How to Build a Relevant Website Through Content

 In general, the landing page is assigned your more generic keyword terms, and the supporting pages are assigned the more long-tail keywords.
 We look at theming a website the same way you would write a college paper, for example.
 You have the main topic of the paper supported by subtopics that all contribute to the main theme.
 (The illustration below can help you get a visualization of this.)

 The following is a slide from our SEO training course that illustrates how to go about theming a site.
 This example, uses “cars” as the main subject matter of a website.
 This image shows how the subject themes support one another, with the main topic supported by several subpages of that topic.
 This structure ultimately serves as the basis for the site’s navigation.
 In this image, each of the triangles represents a subsection with multiple pages in it, structured in a hierarchical manner.

 In order for a section to exist, the pages and topics must be connected in some way.
 This can be accomplished through physical theming (through the directory) and virtual theming (through the linking and navigation).
 Some content management systems have limitations that don’t allow these SEO tactics to be applied, making it extremely difficult to set up a relevant site in this manner.

 Depending on the limitations of your CMS, you may have to choose between one or the other (connecting the content via directory or linking).
 This is something that should be planned ahead of time, as the way the content will be linked together is an important part of building a theme.

 Writing Authoritative Content

 In theory, the theming of your site has many simultaneous steps.
-Again, we can’t forget how important the internal linking structure is.
-We go more in-depth about that topic here.
-But, if you’ve mapped out where your content will go, and you’ve assigned the keywords to your page.
-It’s time to start writing content.
+Again, we can’t forget how important the internal linking structure is (for more details on that topic, see our SEO siloing how-to.
+But, if you’ve mapped out where your content will go, and you’ve assigned the keywords to your page, then it’s time to start writing content.